 Homemade Dish Soap Recipes

-See recipes below for homemade dish soap for those brave enough to create their own soap on the stove, and a simpler one for those that just want a natural alternative that smells good.
+Here are a couple recipes for homemade dish soap for those brave enough to create their own soap on the stove, and a simpler one for those that just want a natural alternative that smells good.

 Liquid dish soap doesn't cost too much money, especially for generics, but many people want to learn how to make their own.